-- 1. Why does ice float on water?

-- .....

-- 2. What is heavy water?
-Write its important uses.

-- .....

-- 3. Give one method of preparation of hydrogen peroxide.
+- 1. Why does ice float on water? - 2.
+What is heavy water?
+Write its important uses. - 3.
+Give one method of preparation of hydrogen peroxide. - 4.
+Give two uses of hydrogen peroxide.

-- -----

-- 4. Give two uses of hydrogen peroxide.

-- ------

-5. How does hydrogen peroxide decolorize potassium permaganate?
+- 5. How does hydrogen peroxide decolorize potassium permaganate?

-19.3. s-Block Elements
+- 6. Name the types of hydrides

+- 7. NaH is covalent or ionic hydride?

+17.3 s-BLOCK ELEMENTS

 The s-block elements have an outer electronic configuration $ns^1$ or $ns^2$ and are placed in the group 1 and 2 of the periodic table.
 Group 1 consists of the elements: lithium, sodium, potassium, rubidium, caesium and francium.
 They are collectively known as the alkali metals after the Arabic word al-qis meaning plant ashes.
 These ashes are particularly rich in carbonates of calcium, strontium, barium and radium.
-They are collectively known as alkaline earth metals.
+The elements beryllium, magnesium, calcium, strontium, barium and radium belong to group 2 and are known as alkaline earth metals.

-19.3.1 The alkali metals
+17.3.1 The alkali metals